 Sticky IPv4 address and IPv6 ready.

-A Fixed Wireless connection is typically used in circumstances where the distance between premises can be many kilometres.
+Fixed Wireless technology is typically used outside of urban centres where premises are spread out geographically over many square kilometres.
 An antenna is installed on your roof and connects your premises to the nbn™ network via a transmission tower up to 14 km away.

 If nbn co has already installed all of the connecting equipment required to successfully connect your premises to the nbn™ network, your new SkyMesh service will typically be activated within 2 Business Days of us processing your application.
 Applications are processed by us as soon as possible upon receipt but some may take longer than usual.

-Otherwise nbn co will arrange for one of its technicians to install the equipment.
-If an appointment is required, nbn co will typically install the equipment within 20 Business Days.
+If an installer needs to attend, we will book an appointment with nbn co. nbn co will then arrange for one of its technicians test the signal level at your premises and install the equipment.
+If there is enough signal, the technician may install the antenna on your roof, under the eaves or on a wall. nbn co typically installs the connecting equipment within 20 Business Days.
 Once installed, we’ll then need to activate your new SkyMesh service and this typically happens within 1 Business Day.

 In line with the Australian Government’s Telecommunications Infrastructure in New Developments Policy, nbn co implemented the New Developments Charge on 2 April 2016.
 A premises identified by nbn co as a New Development Location is subject to nbn co’s once-off New Developments Charge if the premises has never had an active nbn™ service.
 Despite its name, the New Developments Charge also applies to New Development Locations that were built years ago.
 It even applies to premises where nbn co has already installed the equipment necessary to connect the premises to the nbn™ network.